laurauntner/wikidata-to-cidoc-crm/README.md

 🚧 The repository is under active development.
 Currently, the `authors`, `works`, `relations`, `merge` and `map-and-align` modules are available.

 The first three modules model basic biographical, bibliographical, and intertextual information based on data from Wikidata and can be dynamically extended.
+The scripts generate—depending on the module—an ontology (`owl:Ontology`) for authors, works, or intertexts.

 The `merge` module can be used to merge the outputted Turtle files.